Osiris-Team/Dyml/DYML-SPEC.md

 # .dyml
-A less complex alternative to .yaml with smaller file sizes and faster parsing, read and write speeds.
-See [benchmarks](https://github.com/Osiris-Team/Dyml/issues/17).
+The alternative to .yaml, with smaller file sizes and the simplest syntax.
+Blazing fast parsing, read and write speeds, see [benchmarks](https://github.com/Osiris-Team/Dyml/issues/17).

 ### Limitations
 - One value per key.
 You can however split the value by a certain char like a space and return a list of values.
 This is up to you.